-Twitter is a social media platform for busy people: You have 140 characters to say what you want so you don’t have to spend time reading more than two sentences at a time.
+Twitter is a social media platform for busy people: You have 280 characters to say what you want so you don’t have to spend time reading more than a few sentences at a time.
 (Your posts are called “tweets.”)

 Twitter users have a feed that shows tweets from people they follow in the order they happen, and feeds move fast and furious.
 Twitter is where news stories break, memes begin, celebrity feuds play out, jokes go viral and you can easily interact with your favorite athletes, musicians, actors, or reality TV stars.
 Twitter can take some getting used to when you first try it out, but most people end up loving the quick-and-easy format.